Polestar 2 Long Range Dual Moto

 They will be displayed at maximum resolution on both the 11.15-inch center display and the 12.3-inch driver’s display.
 The car has voice control with natural speech recognition and a 360° all-around camera.

 The main way to integrate with the electric car is with a key phone.
 By having it and installing the Polestar Connect app, you can control literally every mode in the car.
 The electric car doesn’t even have a start button, as the car turns on as soon as the owner gets in.

 In addition to the standard passive and active safety features that every premium car has in its equipment, the Polestar 2 adds a front radar unit, a windshield camera, and two rear radar units that help the Polestar 2 be as aware as possible of what is happening around the car and take preventative safety measures.

-Polestar 2 can spot everything and then warns the driver (giving a brake pulse, an audible signal or a visual warning signal on the driver’s display) and then automatically brakes to a complete stop if necessary.
+Polestar 2 can spot everything and then warn the driver (giving a braking pulse, an audible signal, or a visual warning signal on the driver’s display) and then automatically brakes to a complete stop if necessary.